pebble-tree/node-foundationdb/README.md

 ### Upgrading your cluster

-While all of your code should continue to work with new versions of foundationdb without modification, at runtime your application needs access to the dynamic library `libfdb_c_5.1.7.so` / `libfdb_c_5.1.7.dylib` / `libfdb_c_5.1.7.dll` with a major and minor version number matching the version of the database that you are connecting to.
+While all of your code should continue to work with new versions of foundationdb without modification, at runtime your application needs access to the `fdb_c` dynamic library (`libfdb_c_6.0.15.so` / `libfdb_c_6.0.15.dylib` / `libfdb_c_6.0.15.dll`) with a major and minor version number which *exactly matches* the version of the database that you are connecting to. 💣💣 That means you cannot upgrade your database server without also changing files on each of your database clients!

 Upgrading your database cluster without any application downtime is possible but tricky.
 You need to:

 1. Deploy your client application with both old and new copies of the `libfdb_c` dynamic library file.
-You can point your application a directory containing copies of all versions of `libfdb_c` that you want it to support connecting with via the `EXTERNAL_CLIENT_DIRECTORY` environment variable or the `external_client_directory` network option.
+You can point your application a directory containing copies of all versions of `libfdb_c` that you want it to support connecting with via the `EXTERNAL_CLIENT_DIRECTORY` environment variable or setting the `external_client_directory` network option.
 When the client connects to your database it will try all versions of the fdb library found in this directory.
 The `libfdb_c` dynamic library files can be downloaded directly from the [FDB Downloads page](https://www.foundationdb.org/download/).
 2. Upgrade your foundationdb database instances.
 Your app should automatically reconnect using the new dynamic library version.
 3. Once the database is upgraded, remove old, unused copies of the `libfdb_c` client library from your frontend machines as they may degrade performance.

-In practice, you only need to do this complicated process when the FDB network protocol changes.

-Read more about the [multi-versioned client design here](https://apple.github.io/foundationdb/api-general.html#multi-version-client) and consult [the foundationdb forum](https://forums.foundationdb.org/c/using-foundationdb) for help and more information.
+Read more about the [multi-versioned client design here](https://apple.github.io/foundationdb/api-general.html#multi-version-client) and check the [the foundationdb forum](https://forums.foundationdb.org/c/using-foundationdb) for help and more information.

-The API version number you pass to `fdb.setAPIVersion` is independant of the version of your database cluster.
-The API version only needs to be changed if you want access to semantics & new features provided in new versions of foundationdb.
+Note that the API version number is different from the version of FDB you have installed.
+The API version is what you pass to `fdb.setAPIVersion`.
+This version number can be lower than the supported API version of foundationdb.
+In practice, The API version only needs to be incremented when you want to use new foundationdb features.
 See FDB [release notes](https://apple.github.io/foundationdb/release-notes.html) for information on what has changed between versions.

 ## Caveats